TartanLlama/tartanllama.github.io/_posts/2016-01-01-writing-a-linux-debugger-4.md

                       DW_AT_byte_size             0x00000008
 ```

-This tells us that the type is a 8 byte (64 bit) signed integer type, so we can go ahead and intepret those bytes as an `int64_t` and display it to the user.
+This tells us that the type is a 8 byte (64 bit) signed integer type, so we can go ahead and interpret those bytes as an `int64_t` and display it to the user.

 Of course, types can get waaaaaaay more complex than that, as they have to be able to express things like C++ types, but this gives you a basic idea of how they work.

-Coming bace to that frame base for a second, Clang was nice enough to track the frame base with register `6`, which on x86_64 is the `rbp` or frame pointer register.
+Coming back to that frame base for a second, Clang was nice enough to track the frame base with register `6`, which on x86_64 is the `rbp` or frame pointer register.
 GCC tends to prefer to use `DW_OP_call_frame_cfa`, which involves parsing the `.eh_frame` ELF section, and that's an entirely different article which I won't be writing.
 If you tell GCC to use DWARF 2 instead of more recent versions, it'll tend to output location lists, which are somewhat easier to read:

 ```
 DW_AT_frame_base            <loclist at offset 0x00000000 with 4 entries follows>